ykeanu/bear-sighting-api-mongodb/README.md

-# Bear Sighting MongoDB | RESTful API
+# Bear Sighting | RESTful API with MongoDB
 Challenge: Bear sightings are on the rise nationwide.
 Unfortunately, there's no centralized website to upload and access bear sightings.
 This is a big problem!

 Using Node.js, create an API that allows users to submit bear sightings as they happen and query the database for recent sightings with certain filters.